 If you want to calculate and display field intensity from a real-time data collection system, it is important to have the value for antenna factor available in the computer for field intensity calculations.
 Since the receivers in the system are controlled by the computer, the frequency is always known.
 If we examine equation 17, we see that if the receiving antenna were designed to have a constant gain over a band width of interest the only variable would be frequency.
 Thus, by utilizing a constant gain antenna, no lookup table is required and the computer simply makes three additional additions to compute field intensity.
-The result is that practically no computer cord is utilized and a calculation is simple
+The result is that practically no computer core is utilized and a calculation is simple.

 A.H.
 Systems, inc.

 P: (818) 998-0223